 To learn more about the ins and outs of keeping records, check out our guide to small business recordkeeping.

-Ecommerce entrepreneurs typically decide to hire a bookkeeper after one of two things happens:
+Ecommerce business owners typically decide to hire a bookkeeper after one of two things happens:

-Their business grows and becomes more complex, and it’s no longer workable to handle everything themselves.
+Their business grows and accounting needs become more complex, so it’s no longer workable to handle everything themselves.
 Or,

 They make bookkeeping mistakes or start to fall behind, and realize the cost of hiring a bookkeeper is worth it to avoid the QuickBooks rage.